nens/cookiecutter-rana-process-template/README.md

 ## Using the template

-You initiate the template by call cookiecutter with the URL of this GitHub repository.
+You initiate the template by calling cookiecutter with the URL of this GitHub repository.
 It will ask for a project name, these requirements apply: the name should be lowercase only, start with `rana-process-`, use dashes, no underscores.
 For example something like `rana-process-flater-sync`.